-Intent To restore structural integrity of sewer systems and reduce hydraulic loads by reducing I/I. Points of Integration By coordinating with local watershed monitoring efforts (Action Items WATERSHED-10 and 11), rehabilitation projects may be prioritized where local surface waters have been directly impaired due to sewer overflows.
-Additionally, coordination of wastewater and stormwater programs can help to Responsible Party Local Wastewater Provider In Coordination With Site Plan Review Neighboring Wastewater Providers, as necessary Stormwater Management Staff Elected Official/Governing Board Additionally, coordination of wastewater identify cross connections and eliminate direct stormwater inflow to the sewer system.
+In Coordination With Intent Responsible Party Local Wastewater Provider Site Plan Review To restore structural integrity of sewer systems and reduce hydraulic loads by Neighboring Wastewater Providers, as reducing I/I. necessary Points of Integration Stormwater Management Staff By coordinating with local watershed Elected Official/Governing Board monitoring efforts (Action Items WATERSHED-10 and 11), rehabilitation projects may be prioritized where local surface waters have been directly impaired due to sewer overflows.
+Additionally, coordination of wastewater and stormwater programs can help to identify cross connections and eliminate direct stormwater inflow to the sewer system.